Piton Carré

-Le Piton Carré (3,197 m) is a summit in the French Pyrenees in the Massif du Vignemale, of which it constitutes the seventh highest peak.
+Piton Carré (3,197 m) is a summit of the Vignemale in the French Pyrenees.
+It is the seventh highest peak of the Vignemale.

 Geography

 It is located in the Hautes-Pyrénées department, Midi-Pyrénées region, in the Pyrenees National Park, near Cauterets and Gavarnie.

+It is located between Pointe Chausenque and Pique Longue.

 Access

-The summit is attainable either by the vallée de Gaube beyond Cauterets, or by la vallée d'Ossoue.
+The summit is attainable either by the vallée de Gaube beyond Cauterets, or by vallée d'Ossoue.